iamawaisakram/finance-tracker/README.md

 This is Rails app for finance(stock) tracking.

-- Authenticate System, users can sign up, edit their profile, log in/out
+- Authenticate System, users can sign up, edit their profile, log in/out (used Devise)

 - Users can track stocks, upto 10 per user, this profile page will display all the current stock prices